Sttark/blind_control/blind_control_update_plan.md

 2. However, the h1 heading still says "South Building Blind Control"
 3. This inconsistency suggests that when the code was deployed to the North Building Pi, not all references to "South Building" were updated

-## Analysis of Current Deployment Approach
+## Analysis of Previous Deployment Approach

-The current deployment process uses `deploy.sh` which:
+The previous deployment process used a deployment script which:

-1. Prompts for a location name (e.g., "North Building")
+1. Prompted for a location name (e.g., "North Building")
-2. Updates specific strings in main.py using sed commands:
+2. Updated specific strings in main.py using sed commands:
    ```bash
    sed -i "s/<title>South Building Blind Control<\/title>/<title>$location_name Blind Control<\/title>/g" main.py
    sed -i "s/<h1>South Building Blind Control<\/h1>/<h1>$location_name Blind Control<\/h1>/g" main.py
    ```
-3. Creates a systemd service file with the location name
+3. Created a systemd service file with the location name

-Limitations of this approach:
+Limitations of that approach:
-- It only updates specific hardcoded strings
+- It only updated specific hardcoded strings
-- If the HTML structure changes, the sed commands might fail
+- If the HTML structure changed, the sed commands might fail
-- It doesn't handle other location-specific settings (like the hub URL)
+- It didn't handle other location-specific settings (like the hub URL)
-- There's no verification that all references were updated
+- There was no verification that all references were updated

+Note: The deployment scripts have been removed from the repository, and manual installation instructions have been added to the README files.

 ## Proposed Solutions for Better Update Management